FAQs

 Two medicinal ingredients: hyaluronic acid + a little vitamin E

-Health Canada Approved for the treatment of vaginal dryness: 2022
+Health Canada Approved for the treatment of vaginal dryness: 2025

-Extended shelf life of up to two years
+Extended shelf life of up to three

-NPN (Natural Product Number): 80115673
+NPN (Natural Product Number): 80135771

 - 10